Dobër: Appearance

-At first sighting, the town is well endowed with marvelous and often colourful villas surrounded by small orchards filled with a variety of fruit trees and grape vines.
+At first sighting, the town is seen with colourful villas facing the main road that runs through the village surrounded by small orchards filled with a variety of fruit trees and grape vines.
 As of 2017, these make up over half of the houses in the village and were mostly constructed during economic boom eras (with many still being works in progress).
-The village itself is esthetically pleasing on account of the abundance of beautiful villas ranging in color from blue to green to pink and so on all facing the main road that runs through the village.
-Most if not all houses are surrounded, often by a wall varying in size with a complement of fencing over it.
+Most houses are surrounded, often by a wall varying in size with a complement of fencing over it.
 The purpose is protection of property from straying animals as well as potential crime and privacy.

 There is a catholic church on the edge of the village built sometime in the 1990s on a substantial amount of land donated by the late Lap Gjoshi and Kolin Gjoshi.
 The motivation for such a large donation is thought to have been the often sites customary reason of 'redemption of their souls'.
-From the village one has an excellent view of the lake in the north and west as well as the mountains in the East with a clear view on a good day of Rozafa Castle in the south.
+From the village there is a view of Lake Skadar in the north and west as well as the Albanian Alps in the East with a clear view of Rozafa Castle in the south.

-Visitors will notice the reasonably good quality of the main road.
+Visitors will notice the updated quality of the main road.
 As of 2017, it is the second time the road has been built in less than a decade.
 The last construction/major reparation of the main road occurred in the summer of 2009.
-The good quality of the construction of the road has meant that by summer 2011, it has remained in an excellent state that you can clearly see upon visitation.

-There is also a railway line running through the village.
+Additionally, there is a railway line running through the village.
 The main road runs over this line and care must be taken when crossing it as there is no barrier crossing.